Omni Calculator logo

 3. To determine the payout, multiply the result by the wager.

-How to calculate payout from American odds?
+How do I calculate payout from American odds?

 To calculate the payout from moneyline betting odds: